NetManAIOps/ChatTS/README.md

 </div>

 `ChatTS` is a Time Series Multimodal LLM focuses on **Understanding and Reasoning** about time series, much like what vision/video/audio-MLLMs do.
-This repo provides code, datasets and model for `ChatTS`: [ChatTS: Aligning Time Series with LLMs via Synthetic Data for Enhanced Understanding and Reasoning](https://arxiv.org/pdf/2412.03104).
+This repo provides code, datasets and model for `ChatTS` (VLDB' 25): [ChatTS: Aligning Time Series with LLMs via Synthetic Data for Enhanced Understanding and Reasoning](https://arxiv.org/pdf/2412.03104).

 Here is an example of a ChatTS application, which allows users to interact with a LLM to understand and reason about time series data:
 ![Chat](figures/chat_example.png)